Newest SuperUtes winner hails upgrades

 Team Triton's Cameron Crick has given the latest changes to the ECB SuperUtes Series' technical platform the tick of approval, after a breakthrough win at the Truck Assist Winton SuperSprint.

-A new control wheel and R-spec tyre was introduced at Winton, significantly dropping ride heights and corner weight when paired with Perth changes.
+SuperUtes upgrades include a new control wheel and R-spec tyre was introduced at Winton, significantly dropping ride heights and corner weight when paired with Perth changes.

 Crick claimed a maiden ARMOR ALL Pole and victory in the opener, then finishes of fourth and third despite incidents in Races 2 and 3 to secure the round honours.

-He also set a new SuperUtes Winton race lap record, a 1:40.0584s nearly three seconds quicker than the category managed in 2018.
+Thanks to the SuperUtes upgrades he also set a new SuperUtes Winton race lap record, a 1:40.0584s nearly three seconds quicker than the category managed in 2018.

 With that, Crick moves into fourth in the championship, with Round 4 to be held in Townsville on July 5-7.